cptac3-cdap/cptac-galaxy/docs/execution.md

 %
 ```
 ## 4. Execute the CDAP Analysis
-1. NUse the `cptac-galaxy/cluster` program to manage the execution of batch jobs on the AWS cluster.
+1. Use the `cptac-galaxy/cluster` program to manage the execution of batch jobs on the AWS cluster.
 The `cdap` cluster command starts a CDAP batch job.
-Use `<ctrl>-C` to escape from the status output.
+Use `<ctrl>-C` to escape the status output.
 ```
 % cd $CPTAC_CDAP_ROOT
-% ./cptac-galaxy/cluster cdap -a mzML ./ExampleStudy/Proteome/ExampleStudy_Proteome.params
+% ./cptac-galaxy/cluster cdap ./ExampleStudy/Proteome/ExampleStudy_Proteome.params
-[Fri Oct 29 21:00:31 UTC 2021] *** mzML Analysis ***
-[Fri Oct 29 21:00:31 UTC 2021] Workflow: Raw to mzML.gz
-[Fri Oct 29 21:01:31 UTC 2021] Waiting 25, Idle 0, Running 0, Error 0, Complete 0, Downloaded 0, Skipped 0, Failed 0, Done 0, Total 25

 ^C
 %
 ```